Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Overview

-Due to the **fixed-length** nature of arrays, it is not possible to add or remove values to an array "on-the-fly".
+Due to the **fixed-length** nature of arrays, it is not possible to add or remove values to an array "on the fly."

 --

-However, when it is desired to **"add" a new value to an array**, it is possible to:
+If we want to **"add" a new value to an array**, then we can:

 1. Create a new array that is one longer than the old array
 1. Copy the values from the old array into the new array (using a for loop or methods in the [Arrays utility class](#arrays-class-6).)